JasonGROSSO/Moonshot-project/documents/technical/technical_specification.md

 #### Setup

-Before starting the I&I process (Identifying and Isolating Process) we have a few things to prepare
+Before starting the I&I process (Identifying and Isolating Process) we have a few things to prepare:

 ```c
 typedef struct